Philosophy

 or the sense that your life doesn’t feel the way you hoped it would.

-The women who find their way here are often thoughtful, capable, and deeply aware that something inside is asking for attention.
 Their lives may look steady from the outside, yet their inner experience tells a different story.

 You hold a lot together.